 - Recumbent Bikes: Recumbent bikes allow you to sit back while you pedal, so they’re a great option for people who suffer from back, hip, and knee pain.
 Unlike upright bikes, which can get pretty wobbly, recumbent ones generally don’t create a lot of vibration.
 Consequently, they tend to be the quieter of the two — although they can’t give you an intense workout.
 If that’s what you’re looking for, go for upright bikes, which let you stand up while you pedal.

 Of course, these aren’t the only features that can set an exercise bike apart from the crowd.
 Ideally, the bike should also have an adjustable seat and handle height as well as flexible pedal straps.
 There are other additional features you might want to see, like an LCD monitor or a tablet dock.
 However, they’re not strictly necessary for you to have a good workout.

 Now that we know the bare necessities of indoor exercise bikes, we can finally get to the good stuff.
 I wanted to present a balanced mix of recumbent and upright bikes.
-So to begin with, the first three products on my list will be more suitable for people with back or knee problems while the last four will work for anyone who doesn’t suffer from those issues.
+So to begin with, the first three products on my list will be more suitable for people with back or knee problems while the last five will work for anyone who doesn’t suffer from those issues.

 1. Schwinn 270 Recumbent Bike

 Right off the bat, Schwinn recumbent bike looks pretty sturdy.
 Its base has 5 points of contact with the floor which greatly reduces the vibrations your downstairs neighbors will be able to hear.
 While the bike isn’t foldable, it does have wheels on the front part of the base, which means that it’ll be easy to move.
 However, the bike itself is pretty large and heavy — the 93-pound machine won’t slide across the floor no matter how fast you pedal.